 The value of inflation-linked securities is expected to change in response to the changes in real interest rates.
 Real interest rates, in turn, are tied to the relationship between nominal interest rates and the rate of inflation.
 If inflation were to rise at a faster rate than nominal interest rates, real interest rates would decline, leading to an increase in value of the inflation-linked securities.
-In contrast, if nominal interest rates were to increase at a faster rate than inflation-linked securities.
-In contrast, if nominal interest rates were to inflation-linked securities.
+In contrast, if nominal interest rates were to increase at a faster rate than inflation, real interest rates might rise, leading to a decrease in value of inflation-linked securities.
 There can be no assurance, however, that the value of inflation-linked securities will be directly correlated to the changes in interest rates.
-If interest rates in these securities may not be protected to the extent that the increase is not reflected in the security's inflation measure.
+If interest rates rise due to reasons other than inflation, investors in these securities may not be protected to the extent that the increase is not reflected in the security's inflation measure.